 A: Thank you, the bug reports are very helpful to us.
 However they do not contain contact email, so if there is something important, please email us also the system info/feedback, explaining also how the issue happened.

 Q: The app exits immediately after update.

-A: Please try uninstall, [restart the device, ] and reinstall the app, especially if you have missed app updates.
+A: Please try uninstall, [restart the device, ] and reinstall the app, especially if you had any system update, or have missed app updates.